Practical Epidemiology and Statistics

 Dr Nicola Adderley

-This module can be taken as a stand alone course.
+This short course can be taken as a stand alone course.
 It can be assessed or non assessed.
 To apply, please contact the Programme Coordinator on 0121 414 7577 or at firstname.lastname@example.org.
-All applications must be received a minimum of one month before the start date of the module.
+All applications must be received a minimum of one month before the start date of the course.
 For further information on fees or entry requirements, please contact the Programme Administrator.